|

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves.”
 John Muir

 Chicks Unleashed use some of the most inspiring and celebrated mountainous areas in Scotland.
 The details given below for individual areas are simply to give you an idea of the kind of things that we do.
-We also run clinics in the Peak District, Wales, the Lake District and Cornwall.
+We also run clinics in the Peak District, Wales and the Lake District.

 Here's some tantalising outings to tickle your tastebuds.
-To see further details click on the linked name of each outing in the table below.
+To see further details simple click on any of the titles below.
 If you have a journey in mind, or specific dates please contact us directly.

 COST